josh-works/josh-works.github.io/_pages/dutchie.md

 - In the past, I've worked on or with sales, success, and support teams.
 I am as comfortable building/debugging features as I am discussing funnel conversion rate metrics with sales and marketing teams.
 - I've got extensive experience in the small-to-medium-size product-led B2B SaaS space.
-- I've worked remotely in companies that are remote-first, _and_ I've worked remotely for companies that hardly have any remote work[^remote-work-covid].
+- I've worked remotely in companies that are remote-first, _and_ I've worked remotely for companies that have hardly any remote employees.[^remote-work-covid].
-I'm an enthusiastic supporter of the Marijuana legalization/decriminalization movement across the nation.
+- I'm an enthusiastic supporter of the Marijuana legalization/decriminalization movement across the nation.
 (I live in Golden, CO, and benefit from it's legal status.)
 - I am obsessed with team and organizational health.
 For Dutchie to keep solving big problems at scale, it needs to have healthy teams and high employee retention, so those with institutional knowledge stick around to keep shaping the institution.

 In growing companies, once they reach about 60-70 employees, "coworker discoverability" becomes a challenge.
 When I was at a company of 150, I built bridges between groups who normally wouldn't talk to each other.
 When I was at a company of 2000, I did the exact same thing.